codacy/pulse-user-docs/docs/metrics/accelerate.md

 Pulse uses the average value over a period of time to display aggregate change failure rates.

 !!! note
-    We decided to avoid requiring a relationship between **incidents** and **deployments** or **changes** to simplify the data model reported.

-    As such, Pulse considers the **deployment** that caused an **incident** the closest deployment before the start of that **incident**.
-The same deployment might be responsible for multiple incidents.

-    Pulse calculates the performance metrics per system and later aggregates the metrics by time interval when displaying them.
-This means that you need both deployments and incidents for Pulse to correctly map the system between the two types of events and for the metrics to work.
+    -   **Pulse first calculates the performance metrics per [system](../cli/cli.md#before-you-begin)**, and later aggregates the metrics by time interval when displaying them.

+        This means that you must report both deployments and incidents associated with the correct systems for Pulse to calculate the metrics correctly.
+Otherwise, even if you're reporting incident events, the charts will be empty.

+    -   Pulse considers that **the deployment causing each incident is the last deployment before the incident**, within the same system.
+The same deployment may be associated with multiple incidents.

+        This simplification reduces the complexity of the integration because it doesn't require any information about deployments or changes when reporting incidents, which could originate from a different data source.

 Pulse determines your performance level for this metric as follows:

 | Performance level[^1] | Change failure rate |